 The proposals for new development (see section 5) provide opportunities for new community facilities, and Community Aspirations for:

-- public art, - recreation for young teenagers, notably improvement and expansion to skate park area at Stonards Hill, - the provision of improvements to play and recreational facilities at Lower Swaines (to be based on surveys of local youngsters and residents' views). - protecting valuable features, i.e. important vistas from the town southwards.
+- public art, - recreation for young teenagers, notably improvement and expansion to skate park area at Stonards Hill, - protecting valuable features, i.e. important vistas from the town southwards.